MarkusRainerSchmidt/ttstt/README.md

 By placing a file called `random_conf.json` in the folder where you run the server, you can configure the random generation (advanced button).
 The file should look something like @todo.

+# ToDo

+- export currently also exports empty portions of grid
+- button to show grid
+- mute sounds while editing

+# Thanks

+Thanks to fastily for implementing the http-server!